mnemnion/orb/doc/md/notes/knitter.md

 knit file.

-Paired with =#addguards= this will result in two files of the same length.
+Paired with `#addguards` this will result in two files of the same length.

 ### #knit